Em1lT/Chat-Server/README.md

 # Chat-Server
-Firsy project/ and test how github works
+First project/ and to test how github works